 When the central engine is a NS, the stripped WD material may also form a neutrino-cooled accretion disk.
 Unlike a BH, a NS possesses a solid surface, which renders the innermost disk region denser and hotter.
-Consequently, the neutrino luminosity is significantly higher than that of a BH disk \citep{2008ApJ...683..329Z, 2009ApJ...703..461Z, 2010ApJ...718..841Z} calculated the total neutrino emission luminosity $L_{\nu,\,\mathrm{NS}}$, including contributions from both the accretion disk and the NS surface, as well as the neutrino annihilation luminosity $L_{\nu\bar{\nu},\,\mathrm{NS}}$, as functions of the accretion rate $\dot{m}$, which we plot in Figure \ref{Fig: dotm_lum}.
+Consequently, the neutrino luminosity is significantly higher than that of a BH disk. \cite{2008ApJ...683..329Z, 2009ApJ...703..461Z, 2010ApJ...718..841Z} calculated the total neutrino emission luminosity $L_{\nu,\,\mathrm{NS}}$, including contributions from both the accretion disk and the NS surface, as well as the neutrino annihilation luminosity $L_{\nu\bar{\nu},\,\mathrm{NS}}$, as functions of the accretion rate $\dot{m}$, which we plot in Figure \ref{Fig: dotm_lum}.

-In addition, for an accreting NS, the rigid-body rotational frequency of the core exceeds that of the outer envelope, giving rise to differential rotation \citep{1998ApJ...505L.113K, 2000ApJ...542..243R, 2006Sci...311.1127D}.
-As a consequence, the toroidal magnetic field is amplified and a magnetically confined toroidal structure is formed within the NS.
-When the magnetic field grows sufficiently strong, a magnetic bubble eruption can take place, which in turn drives a jet, with a luminosity of $L_{\rm jet}=\eta \dot{M} c^2 \simeq 1.8\times 10^{51} \, \eta_{-1} \dot{M}_{-2} \ {\rm erg \ s^{-1}}$, where $\eta= 10\% \times \eta_{-1}$ denotes the efficiency of converting accretion power into jet power \citep{1998ApJ...505L.113K, 2000ApJ...542..243R, 2021NatAs...5..911Z, 2022Natur.612..232Y, 2023ApJ...947L..21Z}.
-For rapidly rotating NSs, rotational energy can also be extracted through magnetic dipole radiation, contributing to powering the jet \citep{1983bhwd.book.....S, 1992Natur.357..472U, 2001ApJ...552L..35Z}.

-Particularly, in scenarios involving a high-mass NS, as the mass of the NS grows up to a limit $\sim 3\ M_{\odot}$ during the RPD process, it would collapse into a BH, a phenomenon known as the accretion-induced collapse \cite[AIC, ][]{qin_collapse_1998,dermer_collapse_2006,perna_accretion-induced_2021}.
-An intriguing electromagnetic signature may be associated with this collapse.
-During the AIC, the formation of an event horizon conceals most of the matter and radiation, with the exception of the NS magnetosphere: it undergoes violent disruption, leading to magnetic reconnection and the release of high-energy electromagnetic radiation.
-The exact characteristic of this radiation is still under debate, but it has been proposed as a potential explanation to both long or short GRBs \citep{vietri_supranova_1999,dermer_collapse_2006}, as well as fast radio bursts \citep{falcke_fast_2014}.
+On the other hand, if the accretion of the stripped WD material can significantly enhance both the spin rate and the surface magnetic field $B$ of a NS, a relativistic jet could also be produced via the magnetic dipole radiation.
+The corresponding luminosity is